geersch/nestjs-getting-started/docs/10-prisma.md

 export class CarInsuranceQuoteModule {}
 ```

 Comment out the `KnexCarInsuranceQuoteRepository` provider that provides the `Knex.js` specific implementation.
 If you want to switch back, uncomment it and remove the `PrismaCarInsuranceQuoteRepository` provider.
-NestJS will supply an instance of the `PrismaCarInsuranceQuoteRepository` class whenever we inject the `CarInsuranceQuoteRepository`.
+NestJS will now supply an instance of the `PrismaCarInsuranceQuoteRepository` class whenever we inject the `CarInsuranceQuoteRepository`.
+You also need to import the `PrismaModule` so that you can inject the `PrismaService` provider!
+In the `AppModule` you can now also remove the `KnexModule.forRootAsync(...)` import.

 That's all there is to it.
 When you run the application, saving and loading quotes is handled by Prisma!